 Sure, there’s some bad with balance transfers.
 But if you play your cards right you can just sail smoothly into debt repayment heaven.

 - Con #1: The rules.
 The reason that credit card issuers offer a free introductory period isn’t because they like you.
 Nope.
 They want your business.
-Offering you a special deal up front takes you away from the competition and puts you right in their lap.
+Offering you a special deal takes you away from the competition and puts you right in their lap.
 Banks and credit card companies are hoping you’ll mess up during the special period and won’t be able to pay it back in time.
 After the introductory period, standard interest rates apply and they’ll make their money.
 Don’t let that happen to you.

 How to Transfer Your Balance “Like a Boss…Uhh”

 Feelin’ my Rick Ross impression?
 I knew you would.
 As you can see, there are some downsides of balance transfers if you don’t handle your business.
 Here are some tips to make a balance transfer work in your favor:

 - Read the fine print.
 Like with any contract, there’s plenty of fine print with credit cards.
 Do your due diligence and make sure you know what you’re signing up for before you take the plunge.